lewishowles/components/src/components/content/data-table/data-table.md

 ## To do

+- Allow overriding app-pagination "items" word with something more appropriate
 - Allow selecting of columns, model of selected columns with their row data (so that you can access IDs etc)